nicojourdain/nicojourdain.github.io/_posts/2018-11-12-paper_TIDES.md

 The work leading to this publication was supported by the [TROIS AS][4] ANR project and the simulations were run on the occigen supercomputer at [CINES][5].

 # Reference
 Jourdain, N. C., Molines, J.-M., Le Sommer, J., Mathiot, P., Chanut, J., de Lavergne, C. and Madec, G. (2018).
-Simulating or prescribing the influence of tides on the Amundsen Sea ice shelves. _Ocean Modelling, in press_. [doi/10.1016/j.ocemod.2018.11.001][2], [draft][6]
+Simulating or prescribing the influence of tides on the Amundsen Sea ice shelves. _Ocean Modelling, in press_. [doi/10.1016/j.ocemod.2018.11.001][2].
+Non-edited version available [here][6].

 [1]: https://doi.org/10.1002/2016RG000546